Top 10 Customer Service and Helpdesk software

 2019.
 Zendesk acquired Smooch to improve support via messaging apps like WhatsApp

-Customer support service Zendesk has acquired Smooch, a startup that describes itself as an “omnichannel messaging platform,” which companies’ customer care teams can use to interact with people over messaging platforms like WhatsApp, WeChat, Line and Messenger, as well as SMS and email.
-It had also been a longtime partner of Zendesk’s, powering the company’s own WhatsApp Business integration and other features.
-The deal underscores the big impact that messaging apps are making in customer service.
-While phone and internet are massive points of contact, messaging apps is one of the most-requested features Zendesk’s customers are requesting.
+Customer support service Zendesk has completed the acquisition of Smooch, a startup renowned as an "omnichannel messaging platform."
+Smooch enables customer care teams to engage with individuals across various messaging platforms such as WhatsApp, WeChat, Line, Messenger, as well as SMS and email.
+The startup has been a long-standing partner of Zendesk, contributing to the development of features including Zendesk's WhatsApp Business integration.
+This acquisition highlights the significant impact that messaging apps have had on customer service.
+Although phone and internet remain crucial channels of contact, messaging apps have emerged as one of the most sought-after features requested by Zendesk's customers.

 2019.
 Freshworks acquired customer success service Natero